Age Group

 Required Equipment

-• Run – a racing wheelchair is required
+• Run – a racing wheelchair is used for the run portion

 • Bike – approved physical and bike adaptations are permitted